-- EdD in Leadership in Teaching and Learning students: GRED 786 grade is changed to 'A' - EdD in Higher Education Leadership students: HERM 783 grade is awarded an A. - EdD Office sends out an email to Faculty and Students with approval of the dissertation, announcing MBU's newest "Doctor of Education." - Degree will be conferred at the end of the quarter in which the Dissertation receives final approval.
+- Ed.D. in Higher Education Leadership students: HERM 783 grade is awarded an A. - Ed.D. in Leadership in Teaching and Learning students: GRED 786 grade is changed to 'A' - ABD in Leadership in Teaching and Learning students: GRED 773 grade is changed to 'A' - Doctoral Office sends out an email to Faculty and Students with approval of the dissertation, announcing MBU's newest "Doctor of Education." - Degree will be conferred at the end of the quarter in which the Dissertation receives final approval.